Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part1/GitHub-Docker-Runner-Azure-Part1.md

         run: az --version
 ```

-Notice that the workflow `'runs-on: [self-hosted]'` and that the default shell is set to PowerShell Core, `'shell: pwsh'`, because we loaded PowerShell core into our image we created.
+Notice that the workflow `'runs-on: [self-hosted]'` and that the default shell is set to PowerShell Core, `'shell: pwsh'`, because we loaded PowerShell core into our docker image we created earlier.

-We can now use the following step to install **Terraform** using **Chocolatey** we loaded into and is a part of our docker image and running container:
+We can now use the following step to install **Terraform** using **Chocolatey** which we also loaded into our docker image when we built it earlier:

 ```yml
 steps: